burstein-lab/famus/README.md

 - input_fasta_dir_path - the path of the directory holding fasta files where each file defines a protein family (required).
 - --config - path to configuration file.
 - --create-subclusters / --no-create-subclusters - whether to create a comprehensive (True) or light (False) model.
 Comprehensive models cluster protein families into sub-families, which increases accuracy but also training and classification time.
 - --model-name - optional name for the model.
 If not specified, the input directory base name will be used.
+Can't be set using the config file and must be provided as a command line argument.
 - --unknown-sequences-fasta-path - fasta file with sequences of unknown function as negative examples for the model.
 Optional but recommended.
+Can't be set using the config file and must be provided as a command line argument.
 - --n-processes - number of CPU cores to use.
 - --num-epochs - number of epochs to train the model for.
 - --batch-size - training batch size.